FIWARE-TMForum/Business-API-Ecosystem/docker/README.md

 * **ADMIN_EMAIL**: Valid email required for administration
 * **BIZ_ECOSYS_PORT**: Port where the Business API Ecosystem is going to run
 * **BIZ_ECOSYS_HOST**: Host where the Business API Ecosystem is going to run

+Additionally, it is possible to provide some optional variables that enable the software sending email notifications:

+* **EMAIL_USER**: User of the email account to be used for notifications
+* **EMAIL_PASSWD**: Password of the email account to be used for notifications
+* **EMAIL_SERVER**: SMTP server host of the email account to be used for notifications
+* **EMAIL_SERVER_PORT**: SMTP server port of the email account to be used for notifications

 ## Build the image